Michcioperz/hugoblog/content/post/slow-perf-script.md

 title: "Dealing with slow `perf script` on Debian"
 date: 2021-08-26T23:10:00+0200
 ---
+(This post has an update pointing to another solution at the bottom.)

 [Flamegraphs](https://www.brendangregg.com/flamegraphs.html) have become a pretty established way of visualizing performance of programs written in compiled languages.
 They give you a quick overview of how much time your program spends on certain subroutines.
 But preparing them is kind of an errand.

 One of the possible sources of performance measurements for flamegraphs is the `perf` framework in Linux kernel.
 What you do is either wrap the run of your program in a `perf record` tool invocation, or you just tell the tool to attach to an existing process.
 Then you push the recorded data through the `perf script` command, which (according to my weak understanding) matches up symbols from executables and libraries with the addresses in the data.
 And finally there are some Perl scripts that generate the flamegraphs from that data.